raspberrychris/cryptotravellers/content/blog/what-is-cardano-ada-beginners-guide.md

 ## What Exchanges can you buy Cardano on?

+\- ADA can be purchased on many different cryptocurrency exchanges, such as [Coinbase](/link/coinbase) and [OKEx](/link/okex) for example.

 ## When Cardano On Coinbase?

+Cardano is already active on [Coinbase and you can sign up here.](/link/coinbase)

 ## Cardano Where To Buy Uk?

 ## Cardano Where To Store?

-Once you have purchased your Cardano (ADA) you can store your Cardano either on an Exchange or it is advised to store it in a wallet such as the Daedelus or Yoroi wallet.
+Once you have purchased your Cardano (ADA) you can store your Cardano either on an Exchange or it is advised to store it in a wallet such as the [Daedelus](https://daedaluswallet.io/) or [Yoroi wallet.](https://yoroi-wallet.com/)

 ## Which Cardano On Trust Wallet?

+According to the [Trust Wallet assets](https://trustwallet.com/assets) page, Cardano is not yet supported.

 ## Who Owns Cardano?
 Who Created Cardano?